TheThingsNetwork/docs/doc/content/lorawan/end-device-activation/index.md

 The join procedure for LoRaWAN 1.0.x and 1.1 is slightly different.
 The following two sections describe the join procedure for LoRaWAN 1.0.x and 1.1 separately.

 {{< info >}}
-For more information on the differences between OTAA and ABP, check the [The Things Stack documentation](https://www.thethingsindustries.com/docs/the-things-stack/concepts/data-formats/).
+For more information on the differences between OTAA and ABP, check the [{{% tts %}} documentation](https://www.thethingsindustries.com/docs/the-things-stack/concepts/data-formats/).
 {{</ info >}}

 ## Over The Air Activation in LoRaWAN 1.0.x